-A core team of health district employees maintains a strong public health infrastructure through training and exercise to be better prepared to respond to incidents that threaten the public’s health and well-being.
+A core team of health district employees maintain a strong public health infrastructure through training and exercise to be better prepared to respond to incidents that threaten the public’s health and well-being.
 We perform simulated “Adverse Event” training exercises annually with our regional partners.

 The MRC is a group of non-medical and medical volunteer members that is organized and trained to support public health’s response to a wide range of challenges from providing health and safety education to disaster response.
 You can participate in our response to public health emergencies by joining the Miami County Medical Reserve Corps.
-Register on: https://www.ohioresponds.odh.ohio.gov/ or contact the MRC Coordinator at email@example.com for more information.
+Register on: ohioresponds.odh.ohio.gov or contact the MRC Coordinator at email@example.com for more information.

 Are you and your family prepared for an emergency?
 You can start today by making a plan and preparing an emergency supply kit.
-For more information on preparing for the safety of your family, visit: .
+For more information on preparing for the safety of your family, visit: ready.gov.